nexodus-io/nexodus/docs/user-guide/discovery-and-relay.md

 https://auth.try.nexodus.127.0.0.1.nip.io/device?user_code=GTLN-RGKP
 ```

-Open the URL in your browser and provide the username and password that you used to create the zone, and follow the GUI's instructions.
-Once you are done granting access to the device in the GUI, the relay node will be OnBoarded to the Relay Zone.
+Open the URL in your browser and provide the username and password that you used to join the node, and follow the GUI's instructions.
+Once you are done granting access to the device in the GUI, the relay node will be onboarded into that organization.

 ### Silent OnBoarding